richardwestenra/twitter-follow-bot/readme.md

 # twitter-follow-bot

-A Node.js twitter bot that randomly follows and unfollows people.
+A Node.js twitter bot that adds and removes people from lists.
 It uses the [`Twit`](https://github.com/ttezel/twit "Twit's Github repo") Twitter API Client for Node.

 ## Setting things up